German court acquits ex-Deutsche Bank bosses of fraud charges | DW | 31.10.2019

 The Federal Court of Justice (BGH) on Thursday upheld the acquittal of former Deutsche Bank chiefs Rolf Breuer, Josef Ackermann and Jürgen Fitschen of fraud in connection with the bankruptcy of the Kirch media group.

-The former bosses were implicated in a civil trial surrounding the bankruptcy of media group Kirch and having made false statements under oath.
+The former bosses were initially implicated in a civil trial surrounding the bankruptcy of media group Kirch and later of having made false statements under oath.

 Media mogul Leo Kirch, who owned Kirch group and who died in 2012, brought the original claim against the three bankers 17 years ago.